Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 }
 ```

 This is a bit better but not ideal.
-The problem here is that the conditional expression in C# doesn't coerce its branches directly to the expected type, but instead tries to convert the type of the negative branch into the type of the positive branch.
+The problem here is that the conditional expression in C# doesn't coerce its branches directly to the expected type, but instead tries to first convert the type of the negative branch into the type of the positive branch.
 Because of that, we need to explicitly cast the positive branch into `Result<int, string>` to specify the common denominator.

 However, this issue can be completely avoided if we just use a conditional statement instead: